isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Burro's Tail.md

 <section>
   <h4>Sun and soil needs:</h4>
 	<img title="Burro's tail plant.
 Photo by Jacqueline Chua." src="/images/Plants/burrostail_jacquelinechua.jpg">
   <p>This plant thrives in areas with <a href="/page-index/horticulture-techniques/gauging-light/">4-6 hours of indirect sun</a> but may <a href="/page-index/plant-problems/sunburn/">burn</a> if exposed to more than 6 hours of direct sunlight.
-They do best in <a href="/page-index/horticulture-techniques/soil/">sandy soil with plenty of drainage</a> in at least 10cm of soil, making them ideal for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>.</p>
+Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> at least 10cm deep.</p>
 	<br>
 </section>